angela1C/Data-Representation-Project-2020/README.md

 # DataRepProject

+By Angela Carpenter G00376372

 This repository contains all the files for my submission for the Big Project assessment for the Data Representation module at GMIT as part of the Higher Diploma in Computing and Data Analytics.

 The project involved writing a Flask server program that consumes a REST API and creating a web interface.
 The project links to the Ireland's open data portal at <https://data.gov.ie>, populates a MySql database with some simple tables, then allows a user to interact with the data stored in the database through a web interface.
-It also allows the user to requeust additional data from the open data portal.
-There is some information on the Irish open data portal at the bottom of this readme file.
+It also allows the user to request additional data from the Irish open data portal.
+There is some information on the Irish open data portal at the bottom of this readme file and in the [About Irelands Open Data portal](aboutIrelandsOpenDataPortal.md) file attached.

 ## This repository contains the following files:

-- The instructions for the project in pdf format.
+- The instructions for the project in [pdf](project_description.pdf) format.
 - A Flask server application program named `application.py`.
 - Data access object (DAO) files written in Python that provide an interface to the database.
 - A `requirements.txt` file containing the Python packages required to run the application.
-- A `staticpages` folder containing some html pages that use AJAX calls to the server.
-Also possibly some other static resources.
+- A `staticpages` folder containing some html pages for the web application that use AJAX calls to the server.
 - A `dbconfig.py` file
 - A `.gitignore` file
+- An `initdb.sql` file containing the SQL to create the database.
+- A `datasetDAO.py` program for interfacing with the database.
+- An `opendataDAO.py` program for retrieving JSON data from the Irish open data portal using the `tag_list`, `package_list` and `organization_list` actions and interfacing with the database.
+- A `searchDAO.py` program for retrieving JSON data from the open data portal using the `package_search` api action together with a search query parameter.

-I have removed additional python files. used in developing this project to keep the repository simple.
-They are available in a separate repository.
+I have removed all additional Python files that were used in developing this project to keep the repository simple.
+They are still available in a separate repository.

 ## Instructions on running the project:

 The repository can be downloaded from my Github account at https://github.com/angela1C/DataRepProject by clicking the green `Code` button and following the instructions to clone the repo.

 The `requirements.txt` file contains the Python requirements including `Flask`,`requests` and `python-mysql-connector`.